Ten Things No One Tells You About College Recruiting

 How far away is the school from your home?
 Your athlete will get fewer/shorter breaks as a student-athlete than as a regular student (this is particularly true for winter/spring sports).
 Game and practice schedules will shorten or even eliminate opportunities to visit home.
 This effect is more dramatic the farther from home your athlete goes.
 Also, you will want to watch your athlete compete, right?
 The farther they are from home, the more of your time and money you will have to invest in traveling to their competitions.

 What is your athlete’s “gut” reaction to visiting the campus?
-Believe it or not, this unscientific gut feeling is highly correlated with long term satisfaction about school choice.
+Believe it or not, this unscientific gut feeling is highly correlated with long-term satisfaction with school choice.

 7. It’s important to be critical of potential coaches.
 The reality is that the view you have of a college coach during the recruiting process is the VERY BEST POSSIBLE version you or your athlete will ever see of that coach.
 Ask yourself: